-For demand deposits and deposits with no defined maturities, fair value is the amount payable on demand at the balance sheet date.
+For demand deposits and deposits with no defined maturities, fair value is the amount payable on demand at the statement of financial position date.
 The estimated fair value of fixed-maturity deposits is based on discounted cash flows using rates currently offered for deposits of similar remaining maturities.
 It is not practicable to calculate the fair value of fixed-maturity deposits.